 400 block of E. Gray St, between Preston & Jackson.

 - The Gray Street Farmers’ Market began in 2009 as an outreach program of the UofL School of Public Health and Information Sciences.
-Stop by at lunch time every Thursday (rain or shine) mid-May through October.
+Stop by at lunch time every on Thursdays (rain or shine) mid-May through October.

 - With 11 unique local vendors, you'll find the finest in farm-fresh local products, including fruits, vegetables, pasture-raised meat & eggs, popcorn, honey & syrup, jams, granola, bread & baked goods, flowers, plants, prepared lunches, food trucks, and more.